Letters of Administration NZ — When There Is No Will | Simply Probate

 What happens if two people both want to be the administrator?

 The court follows the priority order in the Administration Act 1969.
 If two people have equal priority (e.g., two children of the deceased), they can apply jointly, or one eligible applicant can consent to the other acting as sole administrator.
-If they cannot agree, the court will decide based on who is best placed to administer the estate.
+If they cannot agree, the matter may become contested — the court will decide based on who is best placed to administer the estate.
+Learn more about contesting a will in NZ.

 Is letters of administration the same as probate?